Joust (video game): Design

 In designing the levels, Newcomer added platforms to the environment after the combat was devised.
 A static game world was chosen, instead of a scrolling world, to focus on detailed visual textures applied to the platforms; the hardware could not easily display the textures while scrolling, and the team believed that displaying the whole environment would aid players.
 The final game world element designed was a lava pit and a hand reaching out of it to destroy characters too close to the bottom of the screen.
 Newcomer placed the platforms to optimize Pfutzenreuter's enemy artificial intelligence (AI), which was programmed for attack patterns based partly on platform placements.
 The knight enemies were designed to exhibit progressively more aggressive behavior.
-Bounders flew around the environment randomly, occasionally reacting to the protagonist.
+Bounders fly around the environment randomly, occasionally reacting to the protagonist.
 Hunters sought the player's character in an effort to collide.
-Shadow Lords flew quickly and closer to the top of the screen; Pfutzenreuter designed them to fly higher when close to the protagonist to increase the Shadow Lord's chances of victory against the player.
-The pterodactyl was designed to prevent players from idling, and to be difficult to defeat as it was vulnerable only in its open mouth during a specific animation frame and it quickly flies upward at the last moment when approaching a player waiting at the edge of a platform.
+Shadow Lords fly quickly and closer to the top of the screen; Pfutzenreuter designed them to fly higher when close to the protagonist to increase the Shadow Lord's chances of victory against players.
+The pterodactyl was designed to prevent players from idling and to be difficult to defeat.
+The enemy's only vulnerability is its open mouth during a specific animation frame, and it quickly flies upward at the last moment when approaching a player waiting at the edge of a platform.
 The game prioritizes its graphics processing to favor the player characters over the enemies, so enemies begin to react more slowly when the number of on-screen sprites increases.

 While playtesting the game, the team discovered an animation bug they described as a "belly flop".
 The flaw allowed players to force the ostrich or stork sprite through an otherwise impassable small gap between two adjacent platforms of very close elevation.
 Because it provided an interesting method to perform a sneak attack on an opponent below the gap, and because of limited time available, the developers decided to keep the defect as an undocumented feature rather than fix it.
 A second bug, which allows the pterodactyl to be easily defeated, was discovered after the game was first distributed.
-Newcomer had always designed the game and its AI with each sprite's dimension in mind, but the pterodactyl's sprite had been altered to improve the appearance one day before the game was finished.
-The new sprite allowed the pterodactyl to be easily defeated an unending number of times.
-The player could sit on the center ledge, with a single enemy knight caught indefinitely in the hand of the Lava Troll, and kill an unlimited number of pterodactyls simply by turning to face them as they entered the screen.
-Using this flaw, the player could quickly accumulate a very high score, and a large cache of lives, with no significant skill required.
+Newcomer designed the game and its AI with each sprite's dimension in mind.
+A day before the game was finished, however, the pterodactyl's sprite was altered to improve the appearance.
+The new sprite allowed the pterodactyl to be easily defeated by waiting at a ledge.
 Upon learning of the flaw, Williams shipped a new ROM for the arcade cabinets to assuage distributors' complaints.